Wednesday, 30 April 2014

 Last week I finished reading 'The Broken Road - from the Iron Gates to Mount Athos' by Patrick Leigh Fermor, or rather to be accurate, written by Patrick Leigh Fermor and assembled and edited by Artemis Cooper and Colin Thubron.
 It is the third and final book describing the journey the eighteen year old Leigh Fermor made on foot in the year 1933 from London to Constantinople - one imperial capital to another.
 The first two books - 'A Time for gifts' and 'Between the Woods and the Water' were published in 1977 and 1986 respectively.

-This third installment never appeared in Leigh Fermor's life time, finding it difficult and then - as age over took him - impossible to complete.
+This third instalment never appeared in Leigh Fermor's life time, finding it difficult and then - as age over took him - impossible to complete.
 I have to confess I read this sort of trilogy in a funny order starting with the second book (bought at the superb 'Byzantium' exhibition at the R.A.) before reading the first book - alas I have yet finish, losing him somewhere in Austria.
 Another reason for this post is to show you some work by John Craxton - the book covers for those first two books.
 I presume the two men must have known each other living in Greece, certainly they shared a love for the place.

 The cover for 'The Broken Road' has been designed by Ed Kluz, who just so happens to be one of my favourite contemporary artists.
 The publishers, Murray, couldn't have chosen better.